siesing/vscode2slack/README.md

 ## Installation

-Install by openening Visual Studio Code and press `Ctrl+Shift+X` or `Cmd+Shift+X` to open the Extensions pane and search for vscode2slack.
+Install by openening Visual Studio Code and press `Ctrl+Shift+X` or `Cmd+Shift+X` to open the Extensions pane and search for VSCode 2 Slack.

 ## Extension Settings